dstw/dstw.github.io-archive/_posts/2018-03-07-gsoc-with-gnu-wget2-part-i.markdown

   starting to learn C but just on the theory.
 So, working on Wget2 could help me to learn C with practice.
-* The GNU Project reputation is well recognized in Open Source community so working on their project make me proud.
+* The GNU Project reputation is well recognized in Open Source community so working on their project will give me excellent opportunity to learn.

 I immediately take a look on their repository.
 I try to clone their repository and build on my machine.
 GNU Wget2 use mailing list as their primary